loldenburg/datalayertest/README.md

 #### populatedAndOfType

-Checks if the given data layer variable is populated and of the given type.
-Supported types are JS return values of `typeof` (e.g. "object", "string") plus "array".
+Checks if the data layer variable is populated and of the given type.
+Supported types are JS return values of `typeof` ( e.g. "object", "string") plus "array".
 The Helper Function (in `templates/helpers`) `TMSHelper.typeOf` is for this.
 It mimicks Tealium's own `ut.typeOf` function.

 **Special Commands:**

 * `**` = "optional".
 Example: `"url_permaLink_de": "**string"` (url_permaLink is not mandatory, but if it is part of the data layer, it has to be a string)
 * `!!` = "must _not_ be populated".
-Test passes if the given data layer variable is not populated ( not `undefined, null, "", false, []`).
+Example: `"order_id": "!!"`.
+Test passes if the given data layer variable is not populated (
+  not `undefined, null, "", false, []`).

 Example: